doktordirk/aurelia-router-loader/README.md

 ## How to use it
 Like you would any other plugin.
 Simply include it and then supply the location of your route files.
 The following assumes you have a ``routes`` folder in your root application directory (one up from `src`).

-**IMPORTANT NOTE:** Due to a limitation with plugins and Aurelia, you need to define a default route.
-You can't have all of your routes in a JSON file.
-The first route your application will hit should be defined the regular way.

 ``` javascript
 export function configure(aurelia) {